gquelch/gquelch.github.io/_posts/2020-06-21-Simplify-Executing-and-Sharing-Nuke-Scripts.md

 doNukeAction() #this extra line executes the function
 ```

 The script will execute when we import or reload it!
-Which means if all of our scripts are set up this way, we are able to import many different scripts just from their name, and not worry about specific function names within them
+Which means if all of our scripts are set up this way, we are able to import many scripts just from their name, and not worry about specific function names within them

 ## Menu.py + Panels